 You may withdraw funds up to the amount of your Available Balance in your Account using any of the following methods and subject to the following limits:

 * You may transfer funds between your Account and another bank account.
-The linked bank account must be located in the United States.
+The connected bank account must be located in the United States.

-If you have been issued a debit card or ATM card for your Account, there may also be limitations that apply to your use of the card.
+If you have been issued a debit card for your Account, there may also be limitations that apply to your use of the card.
 Please refer to the applicable cardholder agreement provided to you with your card for information on any applicable limitations and other terms.